Graham Condon: Death

 On Saturday 8 September 2007 the 58-year-old Condon was killed in an accident involving a car while riding his hand-propelled bicycle.
 He was struck by a fifteen-year-old driver on Lower Styx Road, Brooklands.
 The funeral was held at the Cathedral of the Blessed Sacrament where hundreds of mourners paid their respects.
 He was survived by his wife of 35 years, Kath, and his two children, Craig and Andrea.

 Recognition

 Condon was awarded the Queen's Service Medal for community service in the 1982 Queen's Birthday Honours, and a New Zealand 1990 Commemoration Medal in 1990.

-The Graham Condon Recreation and Sports Centre in Papanui, which opened on 9 October 2011, is named after him.
+The Graham Condon Recreation and Sports Centre at the Papanui High School campus in Papanui, which opened on 9 October 2011, is named after him.
 Parafed Canterbury have also named a scholarship after him.